 A/N: Italics are dreams.

-Some would say he's a lucky son of a bitch.
-He managed to come back home in one piece while others were missing limbs and some their memories they wish to never recover.
+Some would say he was a lucky son of a bitch.
+He managed to come back home in one piece while others were missing limbs and some their memories they wished to never recover.
 He came out of the war with one large scar that he would trade if he could.
-It was a souvenir of a very huge mistake he wishes he never took part of.
+It was a souvenir of a very huge mistake he wished he never took part of.

 He voluntarily joined an elite group of armed forces who were fearless and wanted to face danger head on.
 They went after terrorists, leaving communities ablaze.
 'Kill them all' was their motto and they did the best they could.

 Secret laboratories were also demolished.
-Most of them were built for the sole purpose to kill while few were to help heal and save lives.
+Most of them were built for the sole purpose to kill while a few others were built to help heal and save lives.

 "You killed them all.
 You're the animals not them."
-A scientist yells.
+A scientist yelled.

 An injured scientist launched at him with a knife.
 He felt the stinging pain as it sliced through his cheek.
-Just as he's trained to do, he wrestled with the scientist who was still armed with a knife.
+Just as he was trained to do, he wrestled with the scientist who was still armed with a knife.
 They both struggled but he knew he had the upper hand as he was much stronger.
-He twist the knife and turns it to face the owner.
-The scientist gives up, knowing what his fate was but before his death he stabs his enemy with a syringe filled with something only he knew of.
+He twisted the knife and turned it to face the owner.
+The scientist gave up, knowing what his fate was but before his death he stabbed the soldier with a syringe filled with something only he knew of.

 The pain of the past haunted him every day and night.
 His nightmares were recurring and he spent every waking moment trying to forget all the sins he committed as a soldier and a human being.

-He gasps for air and open his eyes.
+He gasped for air and opened his eyes.
 To his left sat a figure, blurry as his eyes were still adjusting to the bright afternoon sunlight that came in through the hospital window.

 "Hospital."
-Detective Chandler answers, her voice weary as she had little sleep from worrying about the soldier she barely knew.
+Detective Chandler answered, her voice was weary as she had little sleep from worrying about the soldier she barely knew.
 "The doctors were able to remove the bullet from your chest."
-Her eyes are tired, the restless night showing in her face.
+Her eyes were tired and the sleepless night showed in her face.

-The sound of her voice brings a smile to his face.
-He rubs his eyes and his vision starts to clear.
+The sound of her voice brought a smile to his face.
+He rubbed his eyes and his vision started to clear.
 "That's good.
 Would have been a pain to get through airport security if they hadn't."
-He chuckles.
+He chuckled.

-She smiles lightly.
+She smiled lightly.
 "I'm not sure if I should be happy to hear you joke about being shot but it's nice to see you smile for a change."

-He slowly moves his hand and lets his fingertips rest on hers.
+He slowly moved his hand and let his fingertips rest on to of hers.
 "Don't worry about me.
 I'm okay."

+She stared at their hands but didn't move it.
 "Do you remember anything from yesterday?"
-She asks him.
+She asked him.

 "You saved my life.
 Thank you."
-He tries to move his hand closer to hers but wince in pain instead.
+He tried to move his hand closer to hers but winced in pain instead.

 "Barely.
 The doctor said an inch to the right and you could have been killed."
-She pauses and places her hand on his."I should be thanking you.
+She paused and placed her hand on his."I should be thanking you.
 If it weren't for you we would have never caught the suspect.
 Sorry you were shot in the process.
 I promise you that he will go to jail for what he did."

 "I thought...you said..."
-He furrow his brows, completely confused.
+He furrowed his brows and was completely confused.

-She shakes her head.
+She shook her head.
 "I thought so to.
 The bullet they pulled out from you matched the suspect's gun and ballistic confirmed it.
 I never thought I'd say this but I'm glad my shot missed for once.
 You're a true hero."
-She smiles at him and squeezes his hand.
+She smiled at him and squeezed his hand gently.
 "Is there anything else you remember?"

 "I was in Time Square, somewhere along there when I heard the shots.
 My instincts just kicked in and I ran towards it.
 That's when I saw him and the gun.
 I knew I had to stop him so I ran as fast I could and tackled him.
 Then I saw blood and before I passed out I remember seeing you, your eyes.
 Your voice was the last thing I heard."
-He flips his hand over, their palms now touching.
+He flipped his hand over so that their palms were now touching.

-Their eyes meet for the first time since their last tragic meeting.
-An exchange of acknowledgment passes between the two, that they will always be connected by the traumatic event.
+Their eyes met for the first time since their last tragic meeting.
+An exchange of acknowledgment passed between them, that they will always be connected by the traumatic event.

 "Knock knock."
-Detective Vargas interrupts their interaction, the silent conversation they were having.
+Detective Vargas interrupted their interaction, the silent conversation they were having.

-Detective Chandler quickly lets go of his hand and turns to her partner who was walking towards them.
-She stands from her chair and the Detective Vargas was much taller.
+Detective Chandler quickly let go of his hand and turned to her partner who was walking towards them.
+She stood from her chair as her partner came closer.
+Detective Vargas was much taller.
 They were opposites in physical stature.
 One tall, tan and of Latin descent while the other short, light and of mix heritage.
 They came from two different worlds but their partnership was one of a kind.

 "Vincent this is my partner Detective Vargas."

 "Like I was shot."
-He pauses and looks from one detective to another, leaving his eyes on the shorter of the two, their gaze meeting once again.
+He paused and looked from one detective to another, leaving his eyes on the shorter of the two.
+Their eyes met once again and he smiled at her.
 "Other than that, never better."
-He answers as he keeps his gaze on Detective Chandler.
+He answered as he kept his gaze on Detective Chandler.

 "Hhmmm...sorry I interrupted."
-Detective Vargas smiles and winks at her partner.
+Detective Vargas smiled and winked at her partner.
 "But our boss Joe just wanted to know if you were awake yet."

 "You didn't interrupt anything."
-Detective Chandler quickly chimes in.
+Detective Chandler quickly chimed in.
 "I just finished asking him questions about the suspect.
 Isn't that right Vincent?"

 "Yes.
 I was just telling Detective Chandler how I chased him down."